 The area of the city near the hotel is quite nice, and I really enjoyed my time there.
 Visually, much of it reminded me of Mendoza, Argentina.
 There is a park adjacent to the hotel on the south/front side.
 The park is linear in design and gets wider on the western end, which is officially named Ploshchad Lenina (Lenin Square).
 The western end has a fountain and benches, and is wooded rather than paved.
 The eastern end climbs up quite a few stairs to a large statue of Lenin that can also be seen from the upper rooms on the mountain side of the hotel.
 There are good restaurants and bars, as well as a shopping district with a grocery, pharmacy, and sporting goods store with climbing equipment within walking distance SW of the hotel.
 If you would like information and recommendations on places I visited in Pyatigorsk, you will find it in the "In Pyatigorsk" section at the end of the trip report.

 Pyatigorsk is not Moscow or St. Petersburg.
 It is a resort town of sorts.
 People were smiling (I'm told this is uncommon in public in Russia) and I felt safe taking shortcuts alone in unlit alleys at night.
 There were children and unaccompanied women all over in the dark of the summer night.
 I never saw one person who looked even slightly concerned for their safety.
-Perhaps this is one benefit of living in a police state, though I never once knowingly saw any law enforcement in the city (not all police wear uniforms, though).
+Perhaps this is one benefit of living in what Americans would consider a police state, though I never once knowingly saw any law enforcement in the city (not all police wear uniforms, though).
 I want to mention that the one option that the hotel offers, which I don’t recommend, is buying the breakfast.
 It is served in a grand dining room, but I don’t think most Americans would find the food worth the walk from their room, even if it was free.
 Pack some food in your luggage or walk into town to a restaurant.
 I bought food for lunches at the grocery store.
 I had breakfasts packed in my luggage already.